tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/Working_with_Remote_Data_Sources/File_Uploads_and_Downloads.md

 #### Steps

-1. Create a new Titanium Mobile project.
+1. Create a new Titanium SDK project.
 You can keep the two-tab code or replace it.

 2. To the window, add a progress indicator centered in the window, 10 pixels from the top, with a width of 200 and height of 50.
 Set the minimum value to 0, max to 1, and current value to 0.
 Show the indicator.